Serverless Deployment Runbook

-Serverless environments (Vercel, AWS Lambda, Cloudflare Workers) require special handling to ensure traces are delivered before the process exits.
+Serverless environments (Vercel Edge, AWS Lambda, Cloudflare Workers) require explicit lifecycle management to guarantee Traces and Spans are delivered to Njira before the compute instance is frozen or destroyed.

-- The process may terminate immediately after returning a response.
+- The process may terminate or freeze immediately after you return a generic HTTP response.

-- Background async tasks (like sending traces) may be killed.
+- Background async tasks (like sending traces) will be instantly killed in mid-flight.

-- Buffered events are lost if not explicitly flushed.
+- Buffered events are silently lost if not explicitly flushed.

 The Solution: Explicit Flush